abenteuerzeit/abenteuerzeit/README.md

 # Hi!

-I am currently working on a personal e-commerce project for the education industry called `TalkTheTalk`.
-If interested, please visit the project dev page [roadmap](https://github.com/users/abenteuerzeit/projects/4)
+I am currently working on a personal e-commerce project for meal planning and grocery shopping and another app for the education industry.

 ## :snake: eating my contributions